Tariffs

 The U.S imports a lot of products but do we even have the resources to replace the manufacturing of those products?
 It takes around 10 percent of the China’s workforce to produce the products we buy from them.
 That’s about 100 million people.
 China is just one of the countries we import from, so it takes around 200 million people around the world to produce the items we want.
 That is just the stuff we import; we already manufacture a large amount of the products we consume.
 While researching on the topic of our manufacturing vs importing it was amazing how interconnected manufacturing is.
 The average car part goes back and forth between Mexico, US and Canada six times to be completed.
 Each one of the 3 countries has some ability that is does cheaper, better or has the right factory that give it an advantage.
 Most of our products are manufactured are this way, they have many parts that are made somewhere else.

-Another reason we cant compete with other countries is one advantage we had was technologies, Our business owners are the one who transferred the jobs and technologies, not Juan and Juanita.
+Another reason we can't compete with other countries is one advantage we had was technologies, our business owners are the one who transferred the jobs and technologies, not Juan and Juanita.
 They also did very poorly.
-They got very little assurances form Asia and even handed over patents and manufacturing technologies with very little compensation or control of product manufacturing rights.
+They got very little assurances from Asia and even handed over patents and manufacturing technologies with very little compensation or control of product manufacturing rights.

 Another point is we are (were) the second biggest exporter in the world.
-So pissing off our trading partners is Not a good idea.
+So, pissing off our trading partners is Not a good idea.
 What we need to do is manufacture things that we have an advantage on making.
-Like vaccines, new technologies, things we can patent, things that involve a lot of robotics or we could work on making a space factory where we could make stuff that is effected by gravity on earth.
-Of course we would have to look into the cost effectiveness of all of the possible directions, we could go
+Like vaccines, new technologies, things we can patent, things that involve a lot of robotics or we could work on making a space factory where we could make stuff that is affected by gravity on earth.
+Of course, we would have to look into the cost effectiveness of all of the possible directions, we could go